hichemfelouat/hichemfelouat.github.io/_pages/about.md

 ---
 permalink: /about/
 title: "About Me"
-excerpt: "PhD Student working on 3D Vision & AI Security"
 author_profile: true
-redirect_from:
-  - /about.html
 ---

 I am a PhD Student at the Echizen Laboratory, National Institute of Informatics (NII), SOKENDAI.
 My research lies at the intersection of 3D computer vision, biometric security, and multimodal large vision-language models (LVLMs).
 I focus on developing privacy-preserving 3D face recognition systems that remain robust against deepfake and reconstruction attacks.